-- subscription rate and payment information, including fees; - information on early termination, transferring the subscription, and subscription renewal; - estimates of total community solar bill credits, along with savings estimates, including savings as a percentage of the value of energy generated by the subscription.
+- contact information; - information on the community solar project; - information on the subscription, including size, term, and estimated production; - subscription rate and payment information, including fees; - information on early termination, transferring the subscription, and subscription renewal; and - estimates of total community solar bill credits, along with savings estimates, including savings as a percentage of the value of energy generated by the subscription.

-To acknowledge and demonstrate receipt and review, customers must execute the community solar Disclosure Form prior to execution of the underlying subscription contact; e-signatures are acceptable (and widely utilized given that community solar subscriber onboard often occurs through online transactions), but to ensure the integrity of customer execution, only using the Portal esignature platform or commercially available third-party e-signature systems.
+To acknowledge and demonstrate receipt and review, customers must execute the community solar Disclosure Form prior to execution of the underlying subscription contact; e-signatures are acceptable (and widely utilized given that community solar subscriber onboard often occurs through online transactions), but to ensure the integrity of customer execution, only using the Portal e-signature platform or commercially available third-party e-signature systems.